 Some companies and organizations are already purchasing tonnes of carbon dioxide removal or making commitments to do so later.

-Private capital through investment funds is beginning to flow: Lowercarbon Capital raised $350 million to invest in carbon removal start-ups, and Bill Gates’ Catalyst fund aims to leverage $15 billion to advance four technologies, including DAC.
-Frontier, run by a coalition of technology companies, is an advance market commitment to purchase $925 million in permanent carbon removal by 2030.
+Private capital through investment funds is increasing: Lowercarbon Capital raised $350 million to invest in carbon removal start-ups, and Bill Gates’ Catalyst fund aims to leverage $15 billion to advance four technologies, including DAC.
+Frontier, run by a coalition of technology companies, is an advance market commitment to purchase more than $1 billion in permanent carbon removal by 2030.

 However, it’s crucial to make sure that corporate commitments don’t result in an overreliance on carbon removal and that companies reduce emissions as much as possible and don’t use carbon removal as a replacement for emissions reduction.
 The level of emissions reduction versus carbon removal will vary by company — a company producing cement will likely have a harder time reducing emissions than a company with emissions predominantly from electricity.